jlfaucher/executor5-bulk/incubator/samples/ooDialog/tutorial/ReadMeFirst.txt

 This file contains an index denoting which controls and concepts can be found in which subdiretories.

-The text of this tutorial is contained in the files within this directory tree, with most of the text in comments in the individual programs.
+The text of this tutorial is contained in the program files within this directory tree, with most of the text in comments in the individual programs.
 At some point the text of the tutorial may be extracted and incorporated into the ooDialog documentation, a programmer's guide, and / or added to the ooRexx Wiki.

+Sometimes heavily commented programs prevent the programmer from being able to easily follow the flow of the program.
+Because of that, many of the programs in the tutorial will have an uncommented version of the program contained in the same directory.
+The uncommented version will have "_uc" in the program name.
+I.e., the program aaBcdeF_uc.rex is the uncommented version of the aaBcdeF.rex program.

 In ooDialog, as in most things, there are often several ways to accomplish the same thing.
 Currently, this tutorial is written from the perspective of